zachHFT/Optimal-Cryptocurrency-Trading-Strategies/README.md

 - The code in get_uptodate_binance_data.py contains a global variable 'main_directory' which has the name of my project folder I am working on.
 I recommend you call your project folders with the same name.

+- If you don't want to get your hands dirty (which is understandable) navigating through the code to download the data, simply download a set of the date at this link: https://drive.switch.ch/index.php/s/URDxQbEv8LqSkB2

 ## Data Cleaning

 - We use the clean_csv() function to clean the newly doownloaded data file.
 In particular, we setup timestamp in datetime format, to allow us to have an easier handling of the data later on.